 - 1. Establish personal goals.
 Even though they may be revised, you should have made some specific educational, occupational, and personal objectives toward which you are working. - 2.
 Realistically evaluate your personal strengths, interests, aptitudes and needs. - 3.
-Learn the requirements for entrance to the college or school you plan to attend, or the kind of work you plan to do after graduation.
-Utilize the Internet. - 4.
+Learn the requirements for entrance to college (2 year, 4 year, community, or technical), the military, a training program, or the profession you plan to pursue after graduation. - 4.
 During the eleventh grade, try to visit the colleges, schools, or places of employment in which you are interested. - 5.
-Consult your parents, talk with your teachers, and confer with your guidance counselor to get the benefit of their experiences and the information they can make available to you. - 6.
-Select the subjects that you think will contribute most toward helping you achieve the goals you have established.
+Consult your parents, talk with your teachers, and confer with your guidance counselor to get the benefit of their experiences and the information they can make available to you. - Select the subjects that you think will contribute most toward helping you achieve the goals you have established.